GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 ```

 ###### Layout tables

-If the  table is a layout table, it must not include any of following HTML elements and attributes:
+Layout tables must not include any of following HTML elements and attributes:

 * `<th>`, `<thead>`, `<tfoot>` and `<caption>` elements